Netflix tools up in SE Asia as Disney+ Indonesia launch sets scene for streaming battle

 In Indonesia, the world's fourth most populous country with 270 million people, Disney+ said last week it would start operating in September in partnership with state-owned telco Telkomsel with a catalogue that will include more than 300 local movies.

 Bracing for the challenge, Netflix Southeast Asia content lead Myleeta Aga told Reuters that the firm, which announced two new original Indonesian productions earlier last Thursday, places high importance on the region and will continue to ramp up local content offerings.
-She said Netflix expects to start filming projects in Indonesia and Thailand soon. - Reuters
+She said Netflix expects to start filming projects in Indonesia and Thailand soon.
+(Reporting by Fanny Potkin; Editing by Kenneth Maxwell)